AdrienPlacais/nvim/README.md

 3. Install `Plug`: https://github.com/junegunn/vim-plug
  - use the provided one-liner, it is easier ;)
 4. Launch NeoVim and run `:PlugInstall`
-5. The LPS should be automatically downloaded.
+5. The LSPs should be automatically downloaded.
 If not, maybe NeoVim does not know where your Python distribution is.
 You can test it by running `:checkhealth provider`.

+## To do
+- [ ] Automatic installation of `treesitter` parsers.
+For now, you need to manually `:TSInstall python`, `:TSInstall lua`, etc.